Can You Get Unemployment Deferment for Student Loans?

 Generally, an applicant can qualify either by providing proof of eligibility to receive employment benefits or by demonstrating that a diligent search for full-time employment is underway.

-In the second case, certifying that one has registered with an employment agency (whether privately owned or state run) can help show that an active search for work is being carried out.
+In the second case, certifying that you’re registered with an employment agency (whether privately owned or state run) can help show that an active search for work is being carried out.

 Applicants seeking unemployment deferment under the searching full-time employment category may receive a deferment period for only six months.

-If the applicant needs to extend deferment past six months, a new application certifying that they’ve made at least six attempts to find full-time employment is required.
-It’s important to note, though, that the deferment period cannot exceed three years.
+If you need to extend the deferment past that time, you’ll have to submit a new application certifying that you’ve made at least six attempts to find full-time employment.
+The deferment period cannot exceed three years.

-To pursue this deferral, applicants must first fill out the Unemployment Deferment Request form —answering questions about their job search, current unemployment benefits, and understanding of what loan deferment entails.
+To pursue unemployment deferral, you must first fill out the unemployment deferment form at StudentAid.gov — answering questions about your job search, current unemployment benefits, and understanding of what loan deferment entails.

 What About Private Student Loan Deferment?